The Double Your Sustainability Blog

 Step 4: Prepare the Management Brief

-Management needs a clear explanation, not a long technical debate.
+Management needs a clear explanation rather than a long technical debate.
 Keep the message factual: what happened, what it means, what needs clarification, and what should be fixed before reassessment.

 A simple six-part brief is enough: